FALL 2020 COURSE SESSION STARTS OCTOBER 2020

 CME / CNE/ CPE/ CHES credits - See details below

-CCHF has been approved for up to the following credits: (includes pre-course, core and post course)
+CCHF has been approved for up to the following credits: (includes preparation self-study, webinar series and post webinar series application project)

 - 24 CECHs for NCHEC certified health educators, health promotion coordinators, health care providers.
 Email CECH registry number.